 Besakih Temple is the perfect place to go on a culturally immersive Bali vacation, as it will be an experience filled with spirituality, architecture, history, and breathtaking mountain views.
-Since ancient practices and stone staircases up to religious shrines are aligned with the cosmic beliefs of Bali, this destination is a place everyone would really want to visit in order to have something more than beaches and nightlife on the island.mple is made up of several smaller temples, each with its own unique function and purpose.
-The main temple, Pura Penataran Agung, is the most important and is where the majority of ceremonies and rituals are carried out.
-From its elevated position visitors can marvel at the spectacular panoramic views of the verdant hills and lovely rice terraces.
-The temple is a beautiful and awe-inspiring sight, one of the best things to do in Bali.
-Visit the temple in your Bali tour package from India and soak in the natural ambience of the Besakih temple.
+Since ancient practices and stone staircases up to religious shrines are aligned with the cosmic beliefs of Bali, this destination is a place everyone would really want to visit in order to have something more than beaches and nightlife on the island.

 Located in East Bali, the Besakih Temple complex sits nearly 1,000 metres above sea level on the western slope of Mount Agung.
-This sacred site dates back over 1,000 years, making it one of the oldest religious structures in Indonesia.
-The complex consists of 23 interconnected temples, with Pura Penataran Agung being the main and most significant shrine.
-Each temple within Besakih Temple, Bali serves a distinct ceremonial purpose, reflecting Bali’s Hindu philosophy of harmony between humans, nature, and the divine.
+Dates back to at least the 8th century, making it one of the oldest and most significant Hindu temple complexes in Bali.
+The complex consists of over 80 temples, with 23 main temples forming the core of the site.
+Each temple within Besakih Temple, Bali, serves a distinct ceremonial purpose, reflecting Bali’s Hindu philosophy of harmony between humans, nature, and the divine.

 The name Mother Temple of Bali is not metaphorical; it is practical.
 All the Balinese Hindu temples are spiritually connected with Besakih Temple, and great island-wide ceremonies are held here.